Conseil d'État: Original jurisdiction

 In this role, the Council provides a powerful check on the actions of the executive.

 Appellate jurisdiction

 The Council of State has appellate jurisdiction over local election judgments from any of the 37 administrative courts.

 It acts as a final court of cassation for decisions originating from any of the eight appellate administrative courts, meaning that it hears cases in which the plaintiff argues that the appellate court ignored or misinterpreted the law.
 Should it decide that the original appellate court took the wrong decision, the Council of State will in most situations transfer the case to a different administrative court of appeal, to be re-judged.
-However, in the interest of swifter decision-making and correct interpretation of the law (bonne administration de la justice), it also has the right to rule on the case without transferring it, thus acting as an appellate court in last resort (jugement en dernier ressort).
+However, in the interest of swifter decision-making and correct interpretation of the law (bonne administration de la justice), it also has the right to rule on the case without transferring it, thus acting as an appellate court of last resort (jugement en dernier ressort).